 Mumbai was bestowed with a proud moment on Saturday.
 The United Nations Educational, Scientific and Cultural Organization (UNESCO) finally agreed to inscribe Mumbai’s Victorian and Art Deco Ensembles, straddling two heritage precincts of Marine Drive and Fort, into its list of World Heritage Sites, after fourteen long years of its proposal.
 With this, Mumbai becomes the second city in India after Ahmedabad to make it to the UNESCO’s World Heritage Site List.

-The western edge of the property is characterized by the majestic Arabian Sea that borders the 20th century Art Deco buildings of Backbay Reclamation and Marine Drive.
-Madam Cama Road defines the southern edge of the property whereas Veer Nariman Road highlights the northern edge.
+The property’s western edge is characterized by the majestic Arabian Sea that borders the 20th-century Art Deco buildings of Backbay Reclamation and Marine Drive.
+Madam Cama Road defines the property’s southern edge, whereas Veer Nariman Road highlights the northern edge.

 Summary – The Victorian and Art Deco Ensembles of Mumbai made it to the UNESCO’s World Heritage Site List after 14 years of proposing the idea.
 This makes Mumbai, the second city in India to be inscribed on World Heritage Site List.